 Hi there!
 My name is John Bordeaux.
 I graduated the 22nd grade with a Ph.D. in public policy, so I'm not leaving the Washington DC area anytime soon.
 I served as an intelligence analyst for the U.S. Air Force in the 1980s, and landed here in 1990.
 What I started doing then, I've continued to do.
 Through positions labeled as analyst, consultant and even a brief misguided stint as a Chief Knowledge Officer - I've worked to connect operations with intelligence.

-I teach an ethics-and-leadership course for an MBA program; because leadership without ethics helped destroy trillions in generational wealth just a few years ago, and many leadership frameworks are based on an outmoded view of humanity.
+I taught an ethics-and-leadership course for an MBA program; because leadership without ethics helped destroy trillions in generational wealth just a few years ago, and many leadership frameworks are based on an outmoded view of humanity.
+I’m now leading a strategic management capstone course for the same program, and I’m old enough to remember when strategic management was not a phrase.

 Through all these pursuits, my friends and I figured out a few things, principally:

 We know why your decisions need work.

 There are many reasons, actually, but it boils down to this:

 Every decision is a prediction.
 A guess about the future.
-And we suck at that.
+And we are terrible at this.

 We were taught how the individual makes decisions - and were given bad information.
 We built entire economic theories on utility functions and rational actor theories, despite knowing we are not rational.
 Behavioral Economics is a belated realization that sociology tells us more about human decisions than economists.
 A friend once told me that economics had physics envy, which is why it ignored sociology for several generations.